 |Available Sizes||XS - XL||XS - L||XS - XL||XS - XL||XS - XXL|

 The Panther Creek isn't a highly technical piece, but it is very affordable and perfectly adequate for simple, moderate weather outings like hiking and biking.

 The Panther repels a bit of water but can't withstand too much for too long.
 It's also not particularly warm being mostly polyester with no lining or insulation.
-If the weather is mild and your body is moving all will be well, but this isn't the jacket to get for weathering storms.
-That being said, the fit is on the baggier side so layering up underneath is super easy.
+If the weather is mild and your body is moving, all will be well, but this isn't the jacket to get for weathering storms.
+That being said, the fit is on the baggier side, so layering up underneath is super easy.

 This jacket weighs 10.8 ounces in a size medium and can pack down quite small, making it suitable for situations where space is at a premium.
-If you want to add another layer to your arsenal that won't take up much space and is super cheap, the Panther is a good candidate.
+If you want to add another layer to your arsenal that won't take up much space and is super cheap, this is a good candidate.

 Versatility is so-so for the Panther.
 It's decently featured but not in a technically-minded way, the cut is not overly flattering, and it's performance in regards to weather protection and breathability limit what it's good for.
 However, it is durable, lightweight, easy to layer over or under, and very cheap, making it a solid choice for a beginner outdoorswoman or for someone that just needs a little something extra for hiking or walking the dog.

 This is an affordable layer, currently the cheapest in our review.
 It's not a highly technical piece, but for the price it's great.

 The Panther Creek is a simple entry-level shell at a very affordable price point.
 It has excellent mobility, doesn't weigh much, and breathability is decent, particularly when considering the mesh-lined pockets.
 It's not very warm, and water resistance is just okay, but if all you need is a cheap layer for less-technical outings, this one will surely suffice.